Khalil-Rehman9/CaptionAI/Ollama installation/ollama-installation.md

 - Use optimized image sizes (1024x1024 recommended)
 - Monitor system resources during processing
 - Consider batch processing for multiple images

-Would you like me to add or modify any section of this installation guide?